speechly/speechly/WIX.md

 ## Introduction

-This documentation shows how to use Speechly Web Toolkit to create voice-enabled web sites using Wix and Speechly.
+This document describes how to use Speechly Web Toolkit to create voice-enabled web sites using Wix and Speechly.

 Speechly Web Toolkit bundles Speechly's browser-client JS connectivity library with `<PushToTalkButton/>` element so you can start using Speechly on a web site without any build systems, using static resources served over-the-air static from a CDN.